Teenage Mutant Ninja Turtles II: The Secret of the Ooze poster

 The inciting incident occurs at 10 minutes when The Shredder is revealed to be alive, rescued by his loyal Foot Clan members.
 He vows revenge against the Turtles and begins planning to create his own mutant warriors using the ooze..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to The Turtles actively choose to infiltrate TGRI to recover the last canister of ooze before Shredder can obtain it.
+This reveals the protagonist's commitment to The Turtles actively choose to infiltrate TGRI to recover the last canister of ooze before Shredder can obtain it.
 They commit to protecting the city from a new mutant threat., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Shredder successfully creates Tokka and Rahzar, unleashing them on the city.
 The stakes are raised as the Turtles now face enemies with strength equal to or greater than their own.
 The fun and games are over., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 64 minutes (73% through) represents the emotional nadir.
 Here, The Turtles' home is destroyed, Splinter is badly wounded, and they are forced to retreat to April's apartment.
-They have lost their sanctuary, their master is incapacitated, and they feel helpless against Shredder's mutant army., shows the protagonist at their lowest point.
+They have lost their sanctuary, their master is incapacitated, and they feel helpless against Shredder's mutant army., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 80% of the runtime.
 Professor Perry reveals that he created an anti-mutagen that can de-evolve Tokka and Rahzar.
 The Turtles realize they can win by using intelligence and their existing skills, not by seeking more power.
 They devise a plan to lure Shredder into a final confrontation., demonstrating the transformation achieved throughout the journey.